The Red Shed Project provides a service for people living with dementia and their carers.

-Our qualified Horticultural Therapist, supported by trained and experienced volunteers, deliver garden-based activities and experiences.
-We aim to improve and enhance physical and mental health, well being and alleviate loneliness and isolation.
+Our experienced workshop leaders are trained in horticulture and horticultural thereapy and are supported by a team of experienced volunteers.
+Together they deliver garden-based activities and experiences aimed to improve and enhance physical and mental health, well being and alleviate loneliness and isolation.

 Gardening is one of the most popular past-times in the UK and Horticultural Therapy is a proven way of helping people benefit from engaging with the garden.
 We adapt activities to provide sensory stimulation, exercise, promote a sense of purpose and achievement.
 Our activities range from growing flowers, fruit and vegetables to garden crafts.